Description

 To use the Friction

-property, you can get or set its value to control the frictional force applied to the slider joint.
-This can be useful for simulating realistic physical interactions where friction plays a role, such as in mechanical systems or when simulating surfaces with varying roughness.
+property, you can get or set its value to control the frictional force of the slider joint.
+This can be useful in scenarios where you need to simulate realistic physical interactions between objects, such as simulating a drawer sliding open or a door sliding along a track.

 Example usage:

-float currentFriction = mySliderJoint.Friction; // Retrieve the current friction value
+float currentFriction = sliderJoint.Friction; // Retrieve the current friction value

 Example

-float currentFriction = mySliderJoint.Friction; // Retrieve the current friction value
+float currentFriction = sliderJoint.Friction; // Retrieve the current friction value